-In our last post we mentioned that we were back on board Celeste in Alaska’s Aleutian Islands!
-So here’s what we’ve been up to!
+In my last post I mentioned that we were back on board Celeste in Alaska’s Aleutian Islands.
+So here’s what we’ve been up to:

 Although we’re actually back with Celeste now (posts to come!), we promised a post or two about life in Switzerland.
 So here is a three-part photo series on the blog of our partner ZEAL Optics – all about skiing in the Alps!
 Enjoy!